 Liechtenstein is a doubly landlocked, German-speaking microstate in the Central European Alps, bordered by Austria and Switzerland.
-It is a semi-constitutional monarchy headed by the Prince of Liechtenstein, currently Hans-Adam II.
-As Europe's fourth-smallest country, it spans just over 160 square kilometers and has a population of around 40,000.
-Notably, it is the smallest country bordering two nations and boasts the distinction of being one of the world's few countries with no national debt.
+It's a semi-constitutional monarchy led by Prince Hans-Adam II.
+As Europe's fourth-smallest country, it spans just over 160 square kilometers and has a population of approximately 40,023.
+Notably, it's the smallest country bordering two nations and is one of the few countries that are debt-free.

-In November 1918, popular unrest stemming from economic devastation caused by World War I led to the Liechtenstein putsch.
-This event initiated the process of creating a new constitution based on constitutional monarchy.
+In November 1918, popular unrest resulting from the economic devastation caused by World War I led to the Liechtenstein putsch.
+This event initiated the process of introducing a new constitution based on constitutional monarchy.

-In 1921, a new constitution based on constitutional monarchy was introduced in Liechtenstein, as a result of the November 1918 Liechtenstein putsch.
+In 1921, a new constitution based on constitutional monarchy was introduced in Liechtenstein.
+This was a direct result of the November 1918 Liechtenstein putsch, which stemmed from popular unrest due to economic devastation caused by World War I.

-In 1923, Liechtenstein entered into a Customs Treaty with Switzerland, followed by other significant bilateral treaties.
+In 1923, Liechtenstein concluded a Customs Treaty with Switzerland, which was followed by a range of other important bilateral treaties.

-In 1927, the only naturally-formed lake in Liechtenstein, the Gampriner Seelein, was created by a flooding of the Rhine with enormous erosion.
+In 1927, Liechtenstein's only naturally-formed lake, the Gampriner Seelein, was created by a flooding of the Rhine with enormous erosion.

-In 1929, 75-year-old Prince Franz I succeeded to the throne of Liechtenstein.
-He had recently married Elisabeth von Gutmann.
+In 1929, 75-year-old Prince Franz I succeeded to the throne.
+He had just married Elisabeth von Gutmann.

-In 1939, Andreas Kieber, the last soldier to serve under the colours of Liechtenstein, died at age 95.
+In 1939, Andreas Kieber, the last soldier to serve under the colors of Liechtenstein, died at age 95.

-In 1944, the Nazis abandoned implementing Operation Tannenbaum (the Nazi plan for conquest of Switzerland, which also included Liechtenstein) after the Allied invasion of France.
-As a result, Liechtenstein was spared from Nazi occupation.
+In 1944, the Nazis abandoned implementing their plan for the conquest of Switzerland, which also included Liechtenstein, after the Allied invasion of France.
+Liechtenstein was thus spared from Nazi occupation.

-In 1950, Liechtenstein acceded to the Statute of the International Court of Justice.
+In 1950, post-war economic reconstruction was followed by accession to the Statute of the International Court of Justice.

-In 1967, the Liechtenstein dynasty sold Ginevra de' Benci by Leonardo da Vinci to the National Gallery of Art of the United States for US$5 million.
+In 1967, the Liechtenstein dynasty sold Ginevra de' Benci, a portrait by Leonardo da Vinci, to the National Gallery of Art of the United States for US$5 million, then a record price for a painting.

-In 1973, Rikky von Opel raced under the flag of Liechtenstein in Formula One.
+In 1973, Rikky von Opel, racing under the flag of Liechtenstein, competed in Formula One.

-In 1974, Rikky von Opel raced under the flag of Liechtenstein in Formula One.
+In 1974, Rikky von Opel, racing under the flag of Liechtenstein, competed in Formula One.

 In 1975, Liechtenstein signed the CSCE Helsinki Final Act (today's OSCE) together with 34 other states.

-In 1976, Manfred Schurti achieved a best finish of 4th overall in the 24 Hours of Le Mans as a Porsche factory driver.
+In 1976, Manfred Schurti competed in the 24 Hours of Le Mans as a Porsche factory driver, finishing 4th overall.

 In 1978, Liechtenstein joined the Council of Europe.

-In the 1980 Winter Olympics, Hanni Wenzel won two gold medals and one silver medal.
+In the 1980 Winter Olympics, Hanni Wenzel won two gold medals and one silver medal in downhill skiing, and her brother Andreas won one silver medal in the giant slalom event.

-On 1 July 1984, Liechtenstein became the last country in Europe to grant women the right to vote, following three previous referendums which rejected it in 1968, 1971 and 1973.
+On 1 July 1984, Liechtenstein became the last country in Europe to grant women the right to vote, following three previous referendums which rejected it.

-In 1984, Andreas Wenzel won a bronze medal in the giant slalom event at the Winter Olympics.
+In 1984, Andreas Wenzel won a bronze medal in the giant slalom event.

-In 1985, the Swiss Army mistakenly fired shells during an exercise, burning a patch of forest inside Liechtenstein.
-The incident was resolved "over a case of white wine".
+In 1985, the Swiss Army mistakenly burned a patch of forest inside Liechtenstein during an exercise, which was resolved "over a case of white wine".

 On 20 September 1990, Liechtenstein was admitted into the United Nations as its 160th member state.